 Photo of Indranil Deshmukh

-Partner in the Dispute Resolution Practice Area at the Mumbai office of Cyril Amarchand Mangaldas.
+Partner and Head in the Dispute Resolution Practice Area at the Mumbai office of Cyril Amarchand Mangaldas.
 Indranil has extensive experience in a wide range of disputes, both of a general commercial litigation nature as well as public and regulatory disputes.
 His experience is diversified across numerous sectors including financial regulation, health, sports, local government, planning and environment and public sector projects.
 Indranil also routinely advises the Board of Control for Cricket in India (BCCI) in relation to their contracts and tenders.
 He can be reached at indranil.deshmukh@cyrilshroff.com

 Revised threshold of Rs.
 1000 Crore for ‘material’ RPTs under LODR – Does it pass the Article 14 test